Thinking of Skipping the Personal Trainer?

 - How do they recommend you track your progress?
 If walking, a fitbit or phone app can track steps – you may want to keep a journal so you can see your progress next to the rest of your routine.
 You may be able to record what you’ve done online with your gym.
 See what your trainer recommends.

-Most of all, enjoy the short and long-term benefits !
+Most of all, enjoy feeling better and looking fit!